-Used to be a camping trek before 2010.
-Since a local tea house starts to spring up Kanchenjunga trekking could be complete without camping gears.
-One of the strenuous nature so the right level of fitness and previous trekking experience is required for this three-week trek.
+It is used to be a camping trek before 2010.
+Since a local tea house starts to spring up, Kanchenjunga trekking could be complete without camping gears.
+One of the strenuous nature, so the right level of fitness and previous trekking experience is required for this three-week trek.
 Being that Kanchenjunga lies in the far east of Nepal, close to the border of Sikkim, India, a special trekking permit is required to go here.
 As a result of fewer numbers of trekkers and the fact it falls within the Kanchenjunga Conservation Area, the area is in pristine condition in terms of flora and fauna.
 The best time to trek here is September to November and March to May.
-Also the times more teahouses will be open, providing accommodation to trekkers.
+Also, the times more teahouses will be open, providing accommodation to trekkers.
 Please discuss camp to the teahouse ratio with us!

 The Sele Le Pass connects both Kanchenjunga North Base Camp and its South Base Camp sister.
 We will go over this pass (4,290m) from where we can see the southern Kanchenjunga Valley before descending and eventually reaching Yalung Glacier and a couple of days later reaching the large Sherpa, Rai and Limbu settlement of Yamphuding.
 The ending point of this trek is Khandime from where we drive back to Bhadrapur and fly back to Kathmandu.

 - Group size: 1-15

 - Permit: ACAP, restricted area permit, and KCAP

 - Accommodation: tea houses

 - Best Time: March to April and October to November